mayuresh-surve/React-Journey/Day 11/README.md

 Use fragments whenever you need to group multiple sibling elements without adding extra DOM nodes.
 They are particularly useful when returning lists or mapping over an array to generate elements.

-#### Hands-On: Implementing Fragments in a Component Tree

-For hands-on practice, I refactored a component tree by replacing unnecessary wrapper elements with fragments, which streamlined the DOM structure and improved the maintainability of the code.

 ### Key Takeaways